mattfenwick/clojarse-js/README.md

 Breaking these isn't illegal, but may indicate an error even if the syntax is okay, or may cause an undetected error which confusingly doesn't show up until later:

-  - string, regex, number, symbol, char followed by whitespace
+  - string, regex, number, ident, char followed by whitespace